NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Adding a user to multiple organisations

-From 13 December 2023 , you can add a user to more than 1 organisation, using the same email address for that user.
+From 13 December 2023, you can add a user to more than 1 organisation, using the same email address for that user.

-The user will be able to use the same email address to access RAVS at each organisation.
+The user will then be able to use the same email address to access RAVS at each organisation.

 Users can have different permission levels at each organisation.

 ## If a user was added to multiple organisations before 13 December 2024

-Before 13 December 2024 , to access RAVS at multiple organisations, a user needed a separate email address linked to each organisation.
+Before 13 December 2024, to access RAVS at multiple organisations, a user needed a separate email address linked to each organisation.

 If a user has more than 1 email address to access RAVS, they can continue to log in as before, using separate emails for each organisation.